christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 Routers are per-scanner-instance; do not cache them globally.
 Logging is left to the scanner (feel free to use `print`, `Events` helpers, or your own logger).
 Every emitted context is enriched with:

 - `ctx.sourceScanner` – the registered scanner ID (e.g., `ws.square.nearby.delta`, `MyMod.lootSweeper`).
 - `ctx.instanceId` – the handle corresponding to the enabled instance (unique per `WS.enableScanner` call).
+This same handle is available as a key on `Starlit.Events.WorldScanner.on<Type>From[...]` for per-instance subscriptions.
 - Any metadata you append via `router.tagContext`.